 But how do you use this tool to reach more people, get new followers, or spread the word about your products and services?
 In this guide, we’ll cover everything you need to know, from how to make a reel on Instagram to figuring out the best time to post it.

-Instagram Reels are full-screen vertical videos that can be up to 90 seconds long.
+Instagram Reels are full-screen vertical videos that can be up to 90 seconds long if you record them in the app or 15 minutes long if you upload a pre-shot video.
 They come with many unique editing tools and an extensive library of audio tracks (featuring everything from trending songs to snippets of other users’ viral content).
 On top of sounds, Reels can include multiple video clips, filters, captions, interactive backgrounds, stickers, and more.

 Reels are different from Instagram Stories.
 Unlike Stories, they don’t disappear after 24 hours.
 Once you post a Reel, it’s available on Instagram until you delete it.